babe1304/SoccerStars/README.md

 # SoccerStars
-Simple game made in Python using Kivy module
+Simple android game made in Python using Kivy module